gatsbyjs/gatsby/docs/blog/2017-09-18-gatsby-modern-static-generation/index.md

 that comes with a different set of problems).
 So I switched to Gatsby.

-Another option, if you want to keep Wordpress' Admin UI is to maintain your content, is to separate the backend from the front end.
+Another option, if you want to keep Wordpress' Admin UI is to maintain your content, is to separate the backend from the frontend.

-Imagine that instead of having [memcached](https://memcached.org/) caching your HTML in front of your WordPress site, you trigger a hook each time your database changes that will re-generate the front end using Gatsby’s [Wordpress plugin](/packages/gatsby-source-wordpress/).
+Imagine that instead of having [memcached](https://memcached.org/) caching your HTML in front of your WordPress site, you trigger a hook each time your database changes that will re-generate the frontend using Gatsby’s [Wordpress plugin](/packages/gatsby-source-wordpress/).
 Yes, Gatsby supports multiple backend sources to load your content.
 Instead of storing them inside your version control like me, you can just as well load them from your